 Over the next month or so, the team finished up the principles over email.
-The final version of the principles had a lot of wiggle room and were not as refined as the values.
-They contain some vague language and the one principle that likely had the most discussion was principles 3:
+The final version of the principles had a lot of wiggle room and was not as refined as the values.
+They contain some vague language and the one principle that likely had the most discussion was Principle 3:

 “Deliver working software frequently, from a couple of week to a couple of months, with a preference for the shorter timescale.”

 Some felt that you had to deliver within a couple of weeks, others felt that there was no way one could do that.
 Interesting that 20 years late, we still have these same discussions with teams just starting with their Agile adoption.